RV Awning Parts Diagram with Definitions

 Idler Head Assembly

-Provides support for the roller tube and holds it in place parallel to the drive head assembly.
+The idler head provides support for the roller tube and holds it in place parallel to the drive head assembly.
 It guides the awning as it opens and closes.

 Manual Crank Handle

-Provides a structure for the awning fabric to wrap around in the closed and closing positions.
+The roll tube provides a structure for the awning fabric to wrap around in the closed and closing positions.

 Smart Arm Touchpad